jpsecher/vsphere-nuc/readme.md

-# Terraforming VMWare VSphere
+# Terraforming VMWare VSphere ESXi

 The target machine is an Intel NUC with 32GB RAM and 2 x 256GB SSD disks.

 Plan:

-* [ ] Get contact to VSphere through Terraform.
+* [x] Get contact to VSphere through Terraform.
 * [ ] Create a virtual disk.
 * [ ] Create a virtual machine with the disk attached.
 * [ ] Create a cluster that Docker Swarm can run on.